codacy/docs/docs/codacy-api/adding-repositories-to-codacy-programmatically.md

+---
+description: Example of how to add multiple repositories programmatically using Codacy's API v3 endpoint addRepository.
+---

 # Adding repositories to Codacy programmatically

 There are scenarios where manually adding Git repositories on the Codacy UI is inconvenient or time-consuming.
 For example: